Long-Term Care Community Nursing

 - Care coordination with the person's medical and ancillary health providers

 - For more information visit Long-Term Care Community Nursing

 Direct nursing (DNS) is a program designed to provide shift nursing to adults 21 years of age and older with complex health management support needs that require continual assessment and reassessment, supervision, nursing treatments, therapies, and interventions in their own home or a foster home.

 An ODDS RN will complete an assessment using the DNS Criteria for Adults to determine eligibility for DNS.
-Services coordinators and personal agent can send requests for assessment to ODDS.RNsupport@state.or.us when an individual needs shift nursing supports to remain in their home or a foster home.
+Services coordinators and personal agents can send assessment requests to firstname.lastname@example.org when an individual needs shift nursing supports to remain in their home or a foster home.

 Children and young adults with complex nursing service needs

 - Medically Fragile Children's Waiver (birth-17)

 ODDS strives to have all individuals safely served in-home and community-based care settings of their choice.
 ODDS works closely with individuals, families, caregivers, services coordinators, and personal agents to assist with hospital and nursing facility diversion and transition.